jonathansandman/automated-testing-scripts/README.md

-# Automated Testing
+# Test Automation
-A collection of scripts and resources designed to help with testing products.
-Check the wiki for a collection of automated testing tooling and guides.
+A collection of scripts and resources designed to help with testing products

+Check the wiki for a collection of testing, test automation tooling and guides.

 ## install.sh